absurditiesmedia/newliteracy-blog/src/content/post/basic-operation-astro-static-site-generator-blog.md

  - an ordered and unordered list `<ul><li></li>...</ul>` and `<ol><li></li>...</ol>`
  - maybe a table `<table><tr><td></td>...</tr>...</table>`

-Mardown provides a simplified syntax for all of these.
+Markdown provides a simplified syntax for all of these.
 They are all documented in this guide: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) a far less daunting list than you'll find in the list of [HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)

 #### Anatomy of a Blog Post